cabforum/smime/SBR.md

 #### 3.2.2.4 CAA records

 This version of the S/MIME Baseline Requirements does not require the CA to check for CAA records.
-The CAA property tags for issue, issuewild, and iodef as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.
+The CAA property tags for `issue`, `issuewild`, and `iodef` as specified in RFC 8659 are not recognized for the issuance of S/MIME Certificates.

 ### 3.2.3 Authentication of organization identity